dadaismee/phd_thesis/manuscript/003_correlation_as_core_problem.md

 For the theory to fully work, it is needed to clarify the mechanics of decoupled representation: how it contributes to the emergence of new strategies to the extent that agents acquire an advanced capacity to represent game structure and salient features of equilibria, if they do at all.
 However, this is out of scope of this paper.
 Now we take a step back and analyze the notion of a "Hawk-Dove-Bourgeois" game as introduced by @maynardsmith1982 that plays a crucial role in the argument of Guala and Hindriks.

-## 4. Correlation and asymmetry of strategies
+### 4. Correlation and asymmetry of strategies
 Guala and Hindriks draw inspiration for their rules-in-equilibria theory of social institutions in Maynard Smith's concept of *"bourgeois equilibrium"* [@maynardsmith1982].
 They see the "Hawk-Dove-Bourgeois" (HDB) game of animal territorial ownership as representing a prototypical "animal convention".
-According to the authors, bourgeois equilibrium (BE) is essentially a correlated equilibrium (CE), however Maynard Smith uses bourgeois to define evolutionary stable strategies ESS.
+According to the authors, bourgeois equilibrium (BE) is essentially a CE, however Maynard Smith uses bourgeois to define evolutionary stable strategies ESS.
 It creates tension, for CE and ESS are mathematically distinct: the former is "too loose" and the latter is "too strict" in terms of the stability conditions, and it is unclear how they can be combined.
-Hence, the issue consists of clarifying the status of BE: whether its situation describes a CE, an ESS or something else.
+Hence, the issue consists of clarifying the status of BE: whether it is a CE, an ESS or something else.
 It is due to being at the core of Guala's argument for institutions as correlation of strategies rooted in evolution.
 Let us look at the Maynard Smith's notion of BE captured in the the HDB game.

-### 4.1 Maynard Smith's "Hawk-Dove-Bourgeois" game
+#### 4.1 Maynard Smith's "Hawk-Dove-Bourgeois" game
 @maynardsmith1982 famously has introduced the notion of ESS into game theory.
 A 'strategy' is a behavioral phenotype, a specification of what an individual will do in any situation.
 An ESS is a strategy that, if adopted by all members of a population, prevents the invasion of any mutant strategy by natural selection.
 The concept originated in the context of animal behavior, but can be applied to any phenotypic variation; e.g., growth form, age at first reproduction, or relative number of offspring

 He proposes a model of a 'Hawk-Dove' game that represents a *mis*coordination game between two agents.
 In a competition for some resource, 'Hawk' fights for it and 'Dove' displays and retreats if threatened.